 1. Determine the extent of damage and/or personal injury

 If it's a minor incident and there are no injuries, move the car off to the side of the road.
 DO NOT admit blame or offer to make any repairs yourself.
-It's up to the insurance companies to ascertain who is at fault.

 If it's a severe accident and there are injuries, leave the car where it is.
 Switch off the ignition, and activate emergency hazard lights.